mahimaarora/retrieval-playground/README.md

 ### 6. Select the Correct Kernel
 - Open any tutorial notebook
 - Go to **Kernel** → **Change kernel** → **pydata_tutorial**

+### 7. Add `.env` file with secrets
+- Add the content of Wormhole url shared during the tutorial to `.env` file and place the file in the root folder.

 ## 🚀 Quick Start